e99h2121/gitbook-languagelearning/language-proficiency-tests.md

 Now TOEIC must be most popular test among Japan to certificate the skill of English.
 I think it is depending on the purpose how we can use it.
 If, we are some job seeker, to decorate our resume, to use these examination is a kind of useful tool.
 Other cases, because it is very clear indicator so just to take a test also a kind of fun.

+Eventually, it will be depending on the situation so the following is just a my case.

 ## In my case